 4. Al Amaan Restaurant

-Enjoy the bustling atmosphere at the eating house (it gets crowded at night most of the time) or simply order takeaway if you are too lazy to step out of home.
-The menu is wide ranging from Indian to Chinese-style fried rice to western pasta and sides like cheese fries and nuggets, so you will definitely be spoilt for choice!
+Enjoy the bustling atmosphere at the eating house (it gets crowded at night most of the time) or simply order takeaway if you are too lazy to step out of the home.
+The menu is wide-ranging from Indian to Chinese-style fried rice to western pasta and sides like cheese fries and nuggets, so you will definitely be spoilt for choice!
 However, the most popular item on the menu is its butter chicken and naan.

 Address: 12 Clementi Rd, S129742

 Refuel at dynamic dining house.
 This eating house serves large midnight crowds and is always packed at night.
 Its location serves as a pitstop for cyclists and late-night adventure seekers.
 Other than its prata, the boss serves up some pretty awesome maggi ayam goreng and tandoori chicken, as well as mutton soup.

 Address: 5 Changi Village Rd #01-2041, S500005

 Daily: 24 hours

 If you love Indian food, the mutton murtabak will surely not disappoint.
 This stall, famous for its murtabak, offers consistently tasty and mouth-watering murtabak.
 It is thin and crispy on the outside yet doughy and flavorful on the inside.
 Its prices are decent too so you can go ahead and stuff your face with prata without having to burn a hole in your pocket.

 Address: 697-699 North Bridge Rd, S198675